forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 * Measures:
   * Non pharmaceutical interventions lessened in many states.
   * A large vaccination program.
 * Possible Causes: A key reason for low cases are likely the warming temperatures, especially in the Southern states.
-The vaccination program reduces the number of severe cases [to check if fatality rate lowered].
+The vaccination program is excepted to reduce the number of severe cases [to check if fatality rate lowered].

 ### Africa
 #### Summarized Observations in Tropical Africa
-* *High Prevalence* In urban settings where living conditions are dense, very high spread rates were/are observed: up to 70% of the population and over 7% PCR positive at the same time.
+* *High Prevalence* In urban settings where living conditions are dense, very high spread rates were/are observed:
+  * up to 70% of the population seropositive
+  * over 7% PCR positive at the same time.
+Accounting that nasal swabs usually have detection rate of less than 70%, an estimated 10% of the population are infected simultaneously.
-* *Mainly Asymptomatic* The wast majority of cases are unnoticed and mild: often those with positive seroprevalence experienced didn't experience more disease symptoms than those with negative seroprevalence.
+* *Mainly Asymptomatic* The wast majority of cases are unnoticed and mild: often those with positive seroprevalence experienced didn't experience more disease symptoms than those with negative seroprevalence (which is different from Europe/Americas or South Africa).
-* *Very low fatality rates* The death rate per million inhabitants generally is very low.
+* *Very low fatality rates* The death rate per million inhabitants is very low.
 The high infection rates combined with the few number of deaths yield very low infection fatality rates, mostly below 0.01%.

 > Remark: The seroprevalence test kits have sensitivity/specificity tradeoffs and when designed and calibrated in one region, they may not work as well in an other region/setting.
 The cut off values can be adjusted to correct the specificity but influencing the sensitivity: So those with negative seroprevalence may still have been infected or those with positive seroprevalence may cross-react with antibodies targeted at non-SARS-2 antigens.